WELCOME FROM CHAIRMAN, JOHN BRUTON, FORMER IRISH PRIME MINISTER (TAOISEACH)

 The Bar of Ireland - Patrick Leonard SC, Paul McGarry SC

-The Law Society of Ireland - Michele O'Boyle, President of the Law Society, Liam Kennedy, Solicitor
+The Law Society of Ireland - President of the Law Society, James Cahill, Director General, Mary Keane, Liam Kennedy SC, Solicitor

-IDA Ireland - Shane Nolan, Senior Vice President, Eleanor Treanor (alternate)
+IDA Ireland - James Farrell, Senior Vice President, Eleanor Treanor (alternate)

 Department of An Taoiseach - John Shaw, Assistant Secretary General